berkOzkanCSGod/TopraTek/README.md

 I deliberately chose to use only basic JavaScript and Node JS for this project.
 Instead of relying on frameworks or libraries, I wanted to understand how JavaScript and frontend-backend interactions work from the ground up.
 This hands-on approach allowed me to dive into core concepts, learning their details and best practices thoroughly.
 By doing so, I'm better equipped to handle various challenges in web development and beyond.

 ** Personal anecdote **
 When developing this project I ran into a performance problem.
 I wanted to update features, such as the sidebar and map live when a user added a location, however, since PUG is a serverside template each change required a complete reload of the page.
 Then, I discovered HTMX, which helped me make some parts dynamic without reloading the page–greatly increasing performance.
-However, some feature updates required a more tailored approach (or I didn't know htmx well enough), so this led me to do routing and updating manually with vanilla JS fetch and awaits on the frontend.
-And so, I was able to benefit from superior performance of server side rendering while keeping the site dynamic.
+However, some feature updates required a more tailored approach (or I didn't know htmx well enough), so this led me to do routing and updating manually with vanilla JS fetch and awaits on the front end.
+And so, I was able to benefit from the superior performance of server-side rendering while keeping the site dynamic.

 In summary, this project reflects my commitment to learning and mastering software development techniques.
 It demonstrates my ability to plan projects systematically.